 "Perhaps the conundrum is this – why does the most unnatural of singing voices sound so natural?
 Years of intense and strenuous training have brought Chan to the point where his voice sounds remarkably pure and his vocal delivery looks completely effortless."
 (The Straits Times, Singapore)

-Wei En holds a M.M. in Voice Performance from New England Conservatory, where he studied with Dr. Ian Howell, and a B.M. in Voice Performance from Ithaca College, where he studied with Professor Carol McAmis.
-In Singapore, Wei En studied with Toh Ban Sheng.
+Wei En earned his M.M. in Voice Performance from the New England Conservatory, where he studied with Dr. Ian Howell, and his B.M. from Ithaca College, where he studied with Professor Carol McAmis.
+Wei En started his vocal training with eminent Singaporean musicians such as Toh Ban Sheng and Tay Cheng-Jim.

-Wei En's love for music began in choirs.
-He was a member of Hallelujah Oratorio Society, directed by Rev. Lee Chong Min, and sang with the Amoris Singers, directed by Toh Ban Sheng.
+Wei En's love for music began with community choirs in Singapore.
+He was a member of the Hallelujah Oratorio Society and sang with the Amoris Singers.

 *Fee support for Wei En Chan may be available to nonprofit organizations through the New England States Touring (NEST) program of the New England Foundation for the Arts.
 Visit www.nefa.org for more information.